 Sudden hearing loss.

-Sudden hearing loss is a functional disorder of the inner ear, which usually occurs around the age of 50.
-Yet increasing numbers of young people are also affected by sudden hearing loss.
-Why is this?
+Sudden hearing loss usually occurs around age 50.
+More young people are also being affected by this problem.
+What is it?

-However, sudden loss of hearing is not always an emergency.
-For around half of all cases, the symptoms subside by themselves within 24 hours.
-If this is not the case, you should consult an ENT specialist who can rule out the possibility of an inflammation or illness.
+Sudden hearing loss is not always an emergency.
+About half of all cases resolve by themselves within 24 hours.
+If your symptoms persist for more than a day, you should consult an ENT specialist who can check your ears for illness or inflammation.

-So far there is no explanation as to what exactly causes sudden hearing loss.
-A fairly common theory is that a bleeding disorder in the inner ear is responsible.
-Due to the lack of blood flow, the sensitive hair cells in the inner ear do not receive enough oxygen or nutrients and no longer fulfil their function.
-As a result, sounds are no longer transmitted from the ear to the brain.
+Not even hearing experts are exactly sure what causes sudden hearing loss.
+Some believe an inner ear bleeding disorder leads to the hearing problem.
+Due to poor blood flow, the sensitive hair cells in the inner ear do not get enough oxygen and nutrients.
+The cells no longer function properly, and as a result, sounds are not transmitted from the ear to the brain.

-There is usually no single recognisable trigger.
-However, a number of factors are suspected to favour sudden hearing loss:
+A number of factors are suspected to possibly cause sudden hearing loss: